Social Media App

 Django REST Framework

-Our team is very comfortable with Django and highly recommends it for a project with ongoing development.
-It has continued security updates and built in libraries for a lot of features such as user login options.
+Our team is very comfortable with Django and highly recommends it for a project with significant ongoing development.
+It has continuous security updates and built in libraries for a lot of features such as sophisticated user management.

 Uses SwiftUI and Combine for reactive programming.
 Enables declarative UI updates tied to user interaction — such as saving a place, liking a guide, or browsing the map.
 The map feature was emphasized as an important feature and therefore this was a strong motivation for this.

 This was a new technology choice for our team at the time.
 So we understood there would be a bit of a learning curve.
-However we saw that Kotlin uses Jetpack Compose and Android architecture components like LiveData and ViewModel for managing UI state, local caching, and user interactions.
-These were all features that we were looking to utilize and therefore we were ready to learn.
+However we liked that Kotlin uses Jetpack Compose and Android architecture components like LiveData and ViewModel for managing UI state, local caching, and user interactions.
+These were all needed features and therefore we were ready to learn.

 Renders the core interactive map experience.
-Pike uses custom-styled vector maps with offline tile support, dynamic pin clustering, and smooth transitions for zooming and panning.
+This app uses custom-styled vector maps with offline tile support, dynamic pin clustering, and smooth transitions for zooming and panning.
 Mapbox GL JS (for internal tools) and Mapbox SDK (mobile) allow high-performance map rendering and animations.

 We are familiar with several Google products and wanted to utilize the metadata that comes with this API.